disuser/office-ui-fabric-react/README.md

 # [Office UI Fabric React](http://dev.office.com/fabric)

-This is a fork of the Fabric repository.
+This is a fork of the Fabric React repository.